tensorflow/tensorflow/tensorflow/lite/g3doc/convert/index.md

 ## Next Steps

-*   Add [metadata](metadata.md), which makes it easier to create platform specific wrapper code when deploying models on devices.
-*   Use the [TensorFlow Lite interpreter](../guide/inference.md) to run inference on a client device (e.g. mobile, embedded).
+Use the [TensorFlow Lite interpreter](../guide/inference.md) to run inference on a client device (e.g. mobile, embedded).